PIN BAR CANDLESTICK

 One thing to remember is that pin bars are not traded in isolation; for a successful outcome, a good pin bar setup must correlate with other technical trading techniques.

-At the end of the day, in all thy getting’s, get an understanding of market structure.
+At the end of the day, in all you get, get an understanding of market structure.

 Leave a Comment